uvjim/linksys_velop/README.md

 The following services are available.
 Each service is described in metadata so paramters are described in the Home Assistant Services page.

-* Check for Updates
+* Check for Updates ^ - check if there are firmware updates for the nodes.
+* Control Internet Access for a Device - allow/block access to the Internet for a device.
-* Delete Device
+* Delete Device - delete a device from the Mesh device list.
-* Execute Speedtest &ast;
+* Execute Speedtest &ast;^ - carry out a Speedtest from the Primary node.
-* Reboot Node
+* Reboot Node - reboot the given node.
+* Rename Device - rename the given device in the Mesh device list.

+All services require that you select the Mesh device that the request should be directed to.
+Other requirements by the services should be self-explanatory.

-> &ast; these are considered long-running tasks.
+> **&ast;** these are considered long-running tasks.
 When the binary sensors spot these tasks are running an additional timer is set up that polls at intervals to get updates and updates the relevant attributes for that sensor.
+>
+> **^** these are deprecated services.
+A warning will be displayed in the HASS log when they are used.
+They are subject to removal at any time.

 ## Setup